 - Primary/standby: If the value of datcompatibility is A, the database is created. - Distributed: If the value of datcompatibility is ORA, the database is created.

-SQL Server as the Source Database Type
+SQL Server as the Source Database

-- Step 1 Log in to your GaussDB instance as a user who has the permission to create databases. - Step 2 Run the following command to create a GaussDB database in Oracle compatibility mode:
+- Step 1 Log in to your GaussDB instance as a user who has the permission to create databases. - Step 2 Create a GaussDB database compatible with SQL Server.